gupta-divy/gupta-divy.github.io/index.md

 Prior to my graduate studies, I received my B.Tech. degree in Mechanical Engineering from the Indian Institute of Technology (IIT) Roorkee, India in 2020 and have worked for more than a year as a Robotics Design Engineer at [OttonomyIO](https://ottonomy.io/), an autonomous delivery robot startup.

-I have a working experience of CAD modeling, classical control theory, ML-based controllers, system modeling, state-estimation and writing sensor drivers.
-I am seeking internship/co-op opportunities for Summer and Fall 2023 in areas relating to control systems and system modeling.
+I have a working experience of CAD modeling and prototyping, classical control theory, ML-based controllers, system modeling, and sensor analysis.
+I am seeking internship/co-op opportunities for Summer and Fall 2023 in areas relating to machine learning and  control systems.
 Feel free to reach out to discuss more on my projects and skills.